-Steel component material for Boeing 737 aircraft
+Steel component material for Boeing 737 aircraft.(HY-industry technical centre)

 The main component material of the Boeing 737 is aluminum alloy, but it is often exposed to steel materials other than aluminum alloy during aircraft maintenance or when preparing maintenance plans, such as AISI301 CRES (corrosion-resistant steel), A-286 CRES, Alloy such as 17-7PH (precipitation hardening).
 There are approximately 12-16% of these steel alloys on the Boeing 737.
 The high strength and modulus of elasticity are the main advantages of these materials.
 These advantages are very useful for the design of space-constrained areas, such as some landing gear. component.
 At the same time, many aircraft components require materials with good corrosion resistance and excellent high and low temperature comprehensive mechanical properties, such as compressor shafts, turbine shafts, etc. in the engine, and some steel alloys can meet this requirement.
 When we choose steel materials in structural repair, we also consider the factors such as temperature, strength, corrosion resistance, fatigue properties and workability.